Association for University

 Explore Missoula

-The Association for University Business and Economic Research (AUBER) invites you to present your work at our 78th annual fall conference, October 4-7, 2025, in Missoula, MT.
+The Association for University Business and Economic Research (AUBER) invites you to present your work at our 78th annual fall conference, October 4-7, 2025, in Missoula, Montana.

 This year’s theme, The New Geography of U.S. Growth, will explore the dynamic shifts shaping economic development, population trends, and business opportunities across the country.